kaisenlinux/manpages-dev/category/NTFS/ntfscat.md

        The case of the filename passed to ntfscat is ignored.

 OPTIONS
        Below  is  a  summary of all the options that ntfscat accepts.
 Nearly all options have two equivalent names.
 The short name is preceded by - and the long name is preceded by --.
 Any single letter options, that don't take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
 Long named options can be abbreviated to any unique prefix of their name.

        -a, --attribute TYPE
               Display  the contents of a particular attribute type.
 By default, the unnamed $DATA attribute will be shown.
-The attribute can be specified by a num‐ ber in decimal or hexadecimal, or by name.
+The attribute can be specified by a number in decimal or hexadeci‐ mal, or by name.

               ┌───────────────────────────────────────────┐
               │Hex     Decimal   Name                     │